-What is the clients evidence?
 As they always say, the devils in the detail.
 The way these disputes have historically always been settled for our ventures has been down to the wording of the terms, are they binding to the client, & essentially how did the hire take place & who liaised it?
-For this you will need to talk to the client to understand their accounts of the events, their recollection of who introduced the candidate, who set up the interview, who negotiated the salary, who set up the offer & who finally accepted the offer.
+For this, you will need to talk to the client to understand their accounts of the events, their recollection of who introduced the candidate, who set up the interview, who negotiated the salary, who set up the offer & who finally accepted the offer.

 In our experiences, we appreciate that agencies can find themselves in these situations unknowingly.
 However, there are certain practices that can be abided to as good practice to make sure agencies find themselves in these situations as infrequently as possible!

 For example, making sure that your TOBs are as tight as they possibly can be.
 An hour of two with the legal gurus here at SSG can save you some serious cash in the long run if your terms are ever put to the test (which we all know they will be from time to time!).
 Secondly, ensuring your employees don’t send speculatively spam emails to clients with “CVs of interest” – not only is this impersonal, but it also makes your agency vulnerable to Jack the recruiter coming in & taking Susan the candidate out for a date & you’re powerless to stop it!

 If you’d like to talk in more depth about anything that we’ve had the chance to speak about today then I would encourage you to give SSG a call.
 Alongside that, if you would like to understand more about Luke Menzies & his work then have a look at his blog.
 Either way, as an SSG client we would encourage you to talk to us as frequently as you want to talk about any area of your business – not just the legal aspects of your agency.